-I recall my mother complaining of dizziness a couple of years ago when getting out of bed in the morning.
-Being in her late 70s, we initially feared the worst but while it sounded frightening, it wasn’t serious at all based on her doctor’s diagnosis.
+Back in 2013, I recall my mother complaining of dizziness when getting out of bed in the morning.
+Being in her late 70s, it was cause for concern but while it sounded frightening, it wasn’t serious at all based on her doctor’s positional vertigo diagnosis.
+Her physical therapist performed a vertigo treatment maneuver that only took minutes to perform and her vertigo cured itself instantly!

 Benign Paroxysmal Positional Vertigo Symptoms